How can I choose an effective divorce attorney?

 empathic lawyers to fight "the enemy" more aggressively.
 Both are

-lose-lose stances, long term - specially for minor kids involved.
+lose-lose stances, long term - specially for any minor kids involved.

 Male lawyers may more combative and